Profile

 Lumache a Ghiotta: A Timeless Sicilian Classic with Onion and Potatoes

-Learn how to make Lumache a Ghiotta (Sicilian snails) with onion and potatoes – a true taste of Sicily’s rich culinary heritage.
+Master the art of making Lumache a Ghiotta (Sicilian snails in a rich sauce) with onions and potatoes – a true taste of Sicily’s culinary heritage.

 ⏱️